wp-plugins/mg-webtrends-graphs/readme.txt

 == Description ==

 If you want to embed Google Trends graphs in your website this is the plugin for you: with a simple shortcode you will get the graph you need in a few seconds.
 A nice wizard will help you choosing the proper options and automatically get the needed shortcode.

+Apart from the keywords, through the shortcode builder you can specify:
+* dimensions of the graph (in pixels)
+* localization (using the two letters country code)
+* [NEW] whether you want to use average values
+* [NEW] start date of the graph
+* [NEW] timeframe of the graph (from the starting date - in months)

 Do you want to raise a bug, propose a change, request for support or simply say hi?
 The Official Page of the plugin is waiting for your voice!